If you are a dropshipper looking to scale your dropshipping business, you’d most certainly have heard the phrase ‘Sourcing Agent’.

 That’s regardless of your deliverables or sales forecasts.
 Similarly, there’s absolutely no way in which you can integrate quality control, unless you hire a 3rd party QC agency, or are willing to fly down to the factory yourself.

 Finding a good sourcing agent gives you more control over the entire supply chain.
-Right from speeding up product research, to selecting the right vendor to choosing the packaging, shipping provider & fulfilment service, you exercise complete control over the supply chain.
+Right from speeding up product research, to selecting the right vendor to choosing the packaging, shipping provider & fulfillment service, you exercise complete control over the supply chain.

 Also, you are never left in the dark about any aspect of the supply chain at any point of time.
 You will always have regular updates.
 Something that you must manually do otherwise.